tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 8. Students Do: Deploying the MartianMarket (20 min)

-In this challenge activity, students will create a landing page and deploy the MartianMarket dApp to Github Pages.
+In this challenge activity, students will create a landing page and deploy the MartianMarket dApp to GitHub Pages.
 The frontend will be provided in a similar fashion to `CryptoRight`.
 Students will leverage their skills to put together their dApp, create a detailed landing page, and deploy to GitHub Pages.

 Send the instructions and have TAs circulate the class.